abossenbroek/CarBehaviorCloning/README.md

 Below We will discuss each of the steps We undertook.

 # Build a Convolutional Neural Network in Keras
-We use a convolutional neural network with a wide residual block to predict the steering angle.
 We started with the [NVidia architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-Where our implementation is different from NVidia's is that we add a wide residual block within the last part of the convolutional layers following [Zagoruyko, 20016](https://arxiv.org/abs/1605.07146) as well as batch normalization and dropout.
-To reduce the size of the neural network we added an average pooling layer.
-The final architecture looks as follows,
+Where our implementation is different from NVidia's is that we added spatial dropout layers and final dropout layers.

 ![final model](images/final_model.png)